jsm8989/quoter/README.md

 ## Example networks
 Inside [src/quoter/real_networks](src/quoter/real_networks) are many examples of real networks, along with a module for parsing them into an appropriate format, that can be used to run simulations on.

-These have been compiled from different sources and are intended only as a starting point; other networks could be found, for example, at the online [network repository](https://networkrepository.com/index.php).
+These have been compiled from different sources and are intended only as a starting point; other networks could be found, for example, at the online [network repository](https://networkrepository.com/index.php) or [ICON](https://icon.colorado.edu/#!/).

 An example usage of the real networks is calculating their so-called *edge clustering coefficient* in [examples/edge_clustering.py](src/quoter/examples/edge_clustering.py).
 Example simulations for different parameters of ER, BA, WS, SBM networks are also found in the [examples directory](src/quoter/examples/), which is initialised as a module and can therefore be called in scripts.